 - Fill: 3.4 oz. of 850-fill down

-Arc’teryx is Canada’s answer to Patagonia in the United States and they sure deliver.
+Arc’teryx is Canada’s answer to Patagonia in the United States and they sure deliver with light jackets for women.
 The Northern neighbors have brutal winters and they’re very much into winter weather activities with some of the best alpine sports in North America.
 It’s a pricey brand like their competitor, but they deliver a quality product.

 I love the high tech design feature of composite mapping.
 Arc’teryx has effectively added a small amount of Coreloft synthetic insulation to areas prone to moisture.
 The synthetic material is vitalized around the shoulders, collar, cuffs, and most importantly underarms.